OpenLMLab/MOSS-RLHF/README.md

 [![Model License](https://img.shields.io/badge/Model%20License-GNU%20AGPL%203.0-red.svg)](./MODEL_LICENSE)

 ## 🌟🌟🌟 Breaking News
+👉 Wait a minute !
+The Code of the second paper is coming soon!

 👉 Sat, 6.
 January 2024.
 We will release the second paper **"Secrets of RLHF in Large Language Models Part II: Reward Modeling"**!